 What is a NaviGator?

 The NaviGator Program is open to all first-year students, specifically those who need extra support academically during the transition from high school to college.
-First-year students who participate in the program will meet weekly for one-on-one coaching sessions with their assigned NaviGator and will be encouraged to participate in occasional workshops offered by the Learning Commons and Gateway staff on topics of importance to academic, social, or emotional transitions.
+First-year students who participate in the program will meet weekly for one-on-one coaching sessions with their assigned NaviGator and will be encouraged to participate in occasional workshops offered by the Center for Student Success staff on topics of importance to academic, social, or emotional transitions.
 The NaviGators will provide their mentees with skills and strategies to become self-regulated learners.

 NaviGators will help new students:

 - Understand and use effective learning strategies to be self-regulated learners.

 - Identify and overcome obstacles that may be impeding academic success.

 - Focus on individual goals and identify steps to reaching those goals.

 - Motivate to take ownership of their own academic success.